 - Conducted high-level planning and a review of all adoption cycles

 As you can see, their duties ranged from education to high-level planning and everything in between.

-What are an Agile coach’s responsibilities?
+What are the responsibilities of an Agile coach?

 An Agile coach is responsible for consulting businesses using their knowledge and expertise.
 A great Agile coach will communicate the information in a way that is easy to understand even if their insights are complex.